kiboschool/course-intro-to-data-science/src/lessons/deep-learning/build-deep-learning.md

 # Build a Deep Learning Model
 In previous lessons, we've seen different techniques used in deep learning.
 Here, we'll delve in on how to build a deep learning model, specifically, a computer vision model.
-But before doing this, let's briefly look at some tools we need to achieve this task.
-Also, these tools will be very important moving forward if you decide to further explore deep learning.
+This will give you a hands-on experience of building a vision model.

 ## Building a vision model

 In this hands-on walkthrough practice, we'll be building an image classification model using an algorithm called `YOLOv5`.
-To get started with this, there couple of steps we need to take.
+To get started with this, there are couple of steps we need to take.
 - Create an account on **[Roboflow](https://roboflow.com/)**.
     - Note your `API KEY` after account creation.
 - Open this <a href="https://colab.research.google.com/github/roboflow-ai/notebooks/blob/main/notebooks/train-yolov5-classification-on-custom-data.ipynb" target="_blank"><b> colab notebook </b></a> and make a copy to work with.